Superior gluteal artery perforator flap salvaged via hyperbaric oxygen therapy. | Canada Hyperbarics Skip to main content

 What They Found

 An acceptable aesthetic result was achieved for the woman after receiving 17 hyperbaric oxygen therapy treatments.
-This marks the first reported case in the literature where an ischemic superior gluteal artery perforator free flap was successfully salvaged by hyperbaric oxygen therapy.
+This marks the first reported case in the literature where an ischaemic superior gluteal artery perforator free flap was successfully salvaged by hyperbaric oxygen therapy.

 Canadian Relevance